Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 or from solving the LS objective on $X-KD$.
 As noted earlier, these produce the same estimator here.

 - Does not use any prior knowledge of structure of the problem
 - No regularization of the likelihood objective or LS objective.

 Since this estimator has the propertis of LLS, we know it is unbiased asymptotically.
 But, when the Gauss-Markov conditions are not satisfied, which they are _not_ due to prior correlation in the prior of $x$, then the estimator is not the minimum variance estimator.

 It provides insight into that estimators of $\hat{K}$ can be produced through the LS objective on $X-KD$, which can be separated on the dimensions of $x$.

 In a comparison to e.g. ES, the difference lies in its uninformed (implied) sample estimate $\hat{\Sigma}_d$.
 The discrepancy from ES, and a poorer estimate, increaess in the dimension of $d$, and thus the number of obervations.

 ### LASSO without structure

 Using the same objective as for LLS, i.e. LS, which produces inefficient but unbiased estimators, can be used with other linear regression techniques.
-In particular LASSO, better solving the bias-variance tradeoff than LLS, comes to mind, due to the explainability of a sparse estimate $`\hat{K}_{lasso}`$.
+LASSO comes to mind due to the explainability of a sparse estimate $`\hat{K}_{lasso}`$.
+It's also better at at solving the bias-variance tradeoff than LLS.

-If both $`{\Sigma_{x}}`$, $H$, and $`\Sigma_{\epsilon}`$ are sparse, then $K$ should also be sparse.
+If $`{\Sigma_{x}}`$, $H$, and $`\Sigma_{\epsilon}`$ are sparse, then $K$ should also be sparse.
-LASSO is ideally suited to learn this sparsity from data.
+LASSO is suited to learn this sparsity from data.
-The downside is that this sparsity is often known a-priori, except perhaps for the structure of $H$, but is not used to inform the regression here.
+The downside is that prior known sparsity cannot be used to inform the regression.
 As such, it suffers from the same problem as LLS compared to ES, but to a much smaller extent.
 It likely benefits compared to ES when $\Sigma_x$ is sparse.

-Thus LASSO without structure makes sense (perhaps, this should be tested on data(!) as for everything) over ES (and always over LLS) when
+LASSO without structure makes sense (perhaps, this should be tested on data(!) as for everything) over ES (and always over LLS) when

 - The dimensions of the problem is not enormous (thousands, not fields).
 - There are more than a few parameters (ES is good when this number is _very_ small).
-- The Kalman gain can be well approximated with a sparse matrix (almost a necessity: prior on parameters is sparse or diagonal).
+- The Kalman gain can be well approximated by a sparse matrix (almost a necessity: prior on parameters is sparse or diagonal).
 - One seeks an human-understandable model.

 Derivations with scaling should maybe be produced, again.

 ### Using all structure: EnIF

 Ideally we would like to encode all the structure that is known a-priori.
 Furthermore, we prefer doing the bias-variance trade-off over purely BLUE estimators, because evaluation on test-data is our target.
 EnIF allows encoding all (or none of) the information

 - $d=y+\epsilon$
 - $\Sigma_{\epsilon}$ is known
 - $H$ is possibly known
 - $\Sigma_x$ is possibly known, or at least non-zeroes $\Sigma_x^{-1}$ are known

 If non-zeroes $\Sigma_x^{-1}$ are not known, they provide a powerful parsimoneous model-selection tool even when
 $\Sigma_x^{-1}$ is dense.

 Solutions of $H$ is found through LASSO on $Y-HX$.